Private Data Elements#

 This can also be helpful during interactive sessions when exploring DICOM files, to remove a large number of lines from the display of a dataset – lines which may not provide useful information.

-For standard tags, you can use add_dict_entry() or add_dict_entries() (to add multiple tags at once):
+For standard public elements, you can use add_dict_entry() or add_dict_entries() (for multiple elements):

 >>> add_dict_entry(tag=0x888800001, VR="SH", keyword="SomeNewTag", description="Some New Tag")

-For private tags, the analogous functions are add_private_dict_entry() and add_private_dict_entries():
+For private elements, the analogous functions are add_private_dict_entry() and add_private_dict_entries():

 >>> add_private_dict_entry(private_creator="ACME 1.1", tag=0x004100001, VR="DA", description="Release Date")

-Note that private tags do not have a keyword, as they are not registered in the standard DICOM data dictionary.
-As a private tag is defined by the tuple of private creator, group ID and tag offset, you always have to provide the private creator to define a new private tag.
+Note that unlike public elements, private elements don’t have a keyword.
+As a private element is defined by the tuple of private creator, group ID and tag, you always have to provide the private creator to define a new private tag offset.

 An example of how to use add_private_dict_entries() can be found in this code snippet.